-In my first few days in this country, I am perplexed by what appears to be a vast one-dimensionality to contemporary Tunisian music: the people all watch and listen to the same stuff.
+In my first few days in this country, I am perplexed by contemporary Tunisian music: the people all watch and listen to the same stuff.

-I’m not new to Arabic music.
-But with eerie similarity, it’s like The Big Game is on every channel, all day, all night, every day, every night.
+But with eerie similarity, it’s like same show is on every channel, all day, all night, every day, every night.
 There are televisions in the restaurants and cafes that I pass and in the places I eat.
-And tonight, like every other night, every single television is tuned into the same channel — a music show where a man sings a song almost indistinguishable from every song that is on every radio station I’ve heard.
-The usual orchestral arrangement, the solo vocalist, the omnipresent pungi (the snake charmer), being played with the same ferocious intensity, full tilt, 24 hours a day.
+And tonight, like every other night, every single television is tuned into the same channel — a music show where a man sings what I understand to be a folk-inspired song.
+There’s an usual orchestral arrangement, the solo vocalist, the omnipresent pungi (the snake charmer), being played with ferocious intensity, full tilt, 24 hours a day.

-Balconies and rooftops are decorated with a billion satellite dishes here and Tunisians presumably can tune into other programming, but young people, old people, whomever — they all seem to listen to and watch the same stuff.
+Balconies and rooftops are decorated with a billion satellite dishes here and Tunisians presumably can tune into other programming, but young people, old people, whomever — they all seem to listen to and watch this same show.
 Sometimes there’s no pungi.
 Sometimes the vocalist is female.
 Sometimes the young people have the thumping dance mix version.
 But that’s where the spectrum ends.
-There is no varietal equivalent, in my experience, to jazz or country or hip hop — it’s just extraordinary homogeneity.
 What am I missing?
-After a week of hearing what is effectively the same song, I am left without any further answers.

-The logical extension of this question in my travel world, of course, is how it can be extracted and reduced to a torturous tool, wielded in a confined space for an extended duration.
+The logical extension of this question in my travel world, of course, is how it can be refined into a torturous tool when wielded in a confined space for an extended duration.
 My particular chamber of anguish is the Hellfire Express, a midday train journey from Tunis to El-Jem.

-As he sat down and launched into his extemporaneous performance, I wondered if his song was a pre-departure prayer.
+As he launched into his performance, I wondered if his song was a pre-departure prayer.
 Or perhaps a solemn travel song for safety, strength and tasty train snacks?
 Or perhaps a solemn travel song for safety, strength and tasty train snacks?

 New Rule: the nose picking has to end.
 Because, really, it’s out of control.
 And pay attention, France, because this means you, too.
 In Tozeur one afternoon, after my driver took the ignition key deep out of his nose to start the taxi, he replaced the key with his finger, plunged in to equal depth.
 And, of course, he offered to shake my hand as I got in.
 Wonderful.
 My fledgling Arabic language skills have not yet progressed to, “No, sorry, that’s disgusting,” so I shook, boarded, rode and washed thoroughly upon arrival.